Tag: web development

 const url = URL.createObjectURL(blob);

-const a = document.createElement('a');
+const link = document.createElement('a');

-a.href = url;
+link.href = url;

-a.download = 'page.html';
+link.download = 'page.html';

 URL.revokeObjectURL(url);

-2. Extract Specific Elements
+2. Extract Specific Sections

-const bodyHtml = document.body.outerHTML;
+const bodyHTML = document.body.outerHTML;

-// Get the HTML of a specific element by ID
+// Extract a specific element by ID

-const elementHtml = document.getElementById('myElement').outerHTML;
+const elementHTML = document.getElementById('targetElement').outerHTML;

-Automating HTML Extraction
+Automating HTML Extraction with Puppeteer

-// Puppeteer script to extract HTML from a webpage
+// Puppeteer script to extract HTML

 const puppeteer = require('puppeteer');